 Physical Characteristics of a Director

-- Works long hours, frequently required to work extended hours (weekdays and weekends) to schedule, assist and direct operations, especially during emergency operations and unexpected situations related to students and staff issues.
+- Works long hours, frequently required to work extended hours (weekdays and weekends) to schedule, assist and direct operations, especially during emergency operations and unexpected situations related to student and staff issues.

-- Hearing used for those activities which require ability to receive and give detailed information through oral communication.
+- Hearing used for those activities which requires ability to receive and give detailed information through oral communication.

-- Talking is important for those activities, in which workers must impart oral information to students, parents, faculty and SIG staff.
-In these activities she conveys detailed or important spoken instructions to other workers accurately, loudly or quickly.
+- Talking is important for those activities, in which employees must impart oral information to students, parents, faculty, and SIG staff.
+In these activities, will convey detailed or important spoken instructions to other employees accurately, loudly, or quickly.